 - Activities can include case studies, thought-provoking questions, problem-solving, brainstorming, and practice exercises.

 - Continuously ask participants open-ended questions about the content.

-- Every 15 minutes, have participants complete a Knowledge Check question and send you their answers through text chat.
+- Every 15 minutes, have participants complete a knowledge check question and send you their answers via text chat.

 - Speak clearly, confidently, and at a medium pace with pitch variations.

 - Be familiar with the content, and tailor it to the participants’ needs and questions.